singh04ayush/Imagify/README.md

 # Install dependencies
 npm install

-# Create .env file
+# Create .env file in the server Folder

-cp .env.example .env
+#Add the required MongoDb URL and other important URL in the .env folder

 # Start the server
 npm run dev